back

 4. Montserrat & Cardo

-These two famous typefaces, both available on Google fonts, are pretty much polar opposites of each other.
 Montserrat is a sans serif font created by designer Julieta Ulanovsky and inspired by urban typography from the first half of the twentieth century.
 On the other hand, Cardo is a Unicode font that was created with Biblical scholars, medievalists and linguists in mind.
 It’s very decorative and has a calligraphy quality to it.

-Together, however, they make for a really interesting combination, and the great thing about this font pairing is that you can get a completely different effect by switching them round from header to body text.
+Together, however, they make for a really interesting combination, and the great thing about this Google font pairing is that you can get a completely different effect by switching them round from header to body text.
 For example, Cardo as a heading would be perfect for fancy restaurant menu design, while Montserrat’s clean look would fit a nice spa brochure.

 montserrat & cardo.png